michalsn/codeigniter-htmx/docs/configuration.md

 ### $errorModalDecorator

-This allows us to disable thr `ErrorModalDecorator` class.
+This allows us to disable the `ErrorModalDecorator` class.
 Please read [Error handling](error_handling.md) page for more information.

 ### $skipViewDecoratorsString